PoiScript/orgize-sync/README.md

-# Orgize-sync
+# orgize-sync

-Sync your Org with your favourite applications.
+Sync your Org with your favorite applications.

-> This project is still in *alpha stage*.
-Don't forget to backup
-> your orgmode files before trying!
+**Note**: This project is still in *alpha stage*.
+Don't forget to backup your orgmode files before trying!

 ## Commands